Metropolitan Oval: History

 The Metropolitan Oval was originally built in 1925 by Germans and ethnic German-Hungarian immigrants to be a European style soccer field with facilities.
 From 1925 onwards, the Oval served as a soccer field for men and boys of all ages and ethnicities.
 Many U.S. national team players from the New York region played games at the Oval while youths.
 In 1976 the three-time worlds champions Club Nacional de Football played an exhibition match against Inter Giuliana, the score were favorable for the Uruguayans 4-0.

 By the 1990s, however, the Oval was in a state of disarray.
 Any grass the field once had was gone from overuse.
 It owed hundreds of thousands of dollars in back taxes and was scheduled for foreclosure by the city.

 In response to this state of affairs, the Metropolitan Oval Foundation was formed to save this historic site.
 The non-profit organization led by Jim Vogt, a longtime Queens native, and Chuck Jacob and Valerie Jacob, two New York lawyers dedicated to the restoration of historic soccer fields across the city, raised enough money to save the field from foreclosure.
 In addition, Nike and U.S. Soccer Foundation each contributed $250,000 towards the construction of a FieldTurf field and new lights for the complex.
-The Metropolitan Oval has since been resurfaced in 2024 with Tencate's Pivot Noninfill turf and the lights have been retrofitted with GeoSport Lighting's CLIR fixtures.
+The Metropolitan Oval has since been resurfaced in 2024 with Tencate's Pivot Noninfill artificial turf and the lights have been retrofitted with GeoSport Lighting's CLIR fixtures.

 Currently, the Oval hosts 3-5 games a week from March to November on the field.
 The Met Oval Academy plays at this field against other academy teams in the MLS Next, National Academy League, and Elite Development Program leagues.